 Ian of Logo Geek was approached by the founder of Orema during the initial stages of starting the business.
 He was requested to design a professional logo, that would position the company from day one to target international production operators at organisations such as BP, Shell and Total.

-Although from day one a start-up one man business, in order to target large corporate businesses it was essential that Orema presented itself as a credible, trustworthy business from day one.
-This meant that the logo needed to portray the characteristics of an established organisation, meaning the logo needed to be well designed to be simple, versatile, timeless and… unique.
+Although from day one Orema was a start-up with only one employee to its name (the founder), in order to target large corporate businesses it was essential that Orema presented itself as a credible, trustworthy business from day one.
+In order to attract, and target well known brands, the logo and overall identity, needed to portray the characteristics of an established brand.

-In greek the word Orema means ‘vision’, which is the primary component of the technology and services provided.
-Due to this, the concept of vision would drive the design phase.
+In Greek the word Orema means ‘vision’, which is the primary component of the technology and services provided.
+Due to this, the concept of vision would drive the logo design phase.

 The final logo includes a simple icon which on first look is merely a circle with a V shape, however, this shape references a number of different attributes related to the business, which include: